0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Too many times
 ```

-- The narrator keeps trying t
+- The narrator keeps trying to let go of the feelings he has over and over again
+- However, they keep coming back into his mind and ends up making him suffer over it.
+- Creates a vicious cycle that this album is known for

 ```ad-quote
 title: **revisited** 2:1:5-8